Flash Mob at the Peacock Theatre

 An assortment of dancers of this calibre coming together to celebrate their art should be a joy to watch – instead it’s about as passionate as a high school pantomime and as sentimental as a cruise ship show.

-Flash Mob is at the Peacock Theatre until 8th June 2014, for further information or to book visit here.
+Flash Mob is at the Peacock Theatre until 8th June 2014.
+For further information or to book visit the theatre’s website here.